nochet/BOLA_Web/content/authors/admin/_index.md

 ### About the lab

-The Biology of Longevity and Aging (BOLA) Lab studies genetic mechanisms of differential aging rates focusing mainly on free-living and non-lab adapted populations.
-We apply integrative approaches across biological scales, environments, and species, to longitudinal studies of species response to habitat conditions.
+The Biology of Longevity and Aging (BOLA) Lab studies genetic mechanisms of differential aging rates in free-living and non-lab adapted natural populations.
+To correctly interpret laboratory studies, we seek to understand the aging population response to habitat conditions using a longitudinal framework.
+We apply integrative approaches across biological scales, environments, and species.
+Our experiments are performed in the field, in open mesocosms, and complemented with controlled experiments.